gontainer/gontainer-helpers/container/README.md

             Name: n,
          }
       },
-      container.NewDependencyValue("Peter"), // inject parameter "name" to the constructor )
+      container.NewDependencyValue("Peter"), // inject the value "Peter" to the constructor )

    c := container.New()